What is a Gemstone?

 The colour of a gemstone will often be its most important feature.
 It can also be the least reliable for accurate identification.
 Identifying a gemstone based on colour alone has led to countless mistakes being made

-The slightest change in crystal structure which could be due to variations in the chemical composition, growth conditions or other factors can bring about a change in colour.
+The slightest change in chemical composition, growth conditions, or crystal structure can bring about a change in colour.

-A particular characteristic that causes a change in colour may always be the same or can differ depending on impurities.
+The characteristic responsible for colour may be consistent within a gemstone variety, or may vary depending on impurities.
 An impurity can also influence the amount of light that's absorbed or reflected.

 The largest group of gemstones are those which are mostly colourless in their purest form.
 These stones tend to be translucent or transparent.

-A fine grade gemstone must exhibit good depth of colour without being too pale or too dark.
-Colour should be uniform throughout which in some gemstones can be an issue.
+A fine-grade gemstone must exhibit good depth of colour without being too pale or too dark.
+Colour should be uniform throughout, which can be an issue in some gemstones.

-In amethyst the shade of colour often varies within the same crystal.
-This characteristic known as colour zoning may be subtle or prominent.
+In amethyst, the shade of colour often varies within the same crystal.
+This characteristic, known as colour zoning, can be subtle or prominent.

 Banded amethyst (also known as chevron amethyst) is the most extreme example of colour zoning.